joernio/joern/README.md

   println(sink.reachableByFlows(source).p)
 ```

-Here we define the source to be an **identifier**; identifiers.
-Think of it as an unique object that represents a variable at that specific program point where it is used or defined.
+Here we define the source to be the set of  **identifiers**.
+Think of an identifier a an unique object that represents a variable at that specific program point where it is used or defined.

 A thorough description on the concept of the CPG schema and its query primitives can be found at: